Accounting & finance professionals in demand in Q1

 Accounting & Finance recruitment remains buoyant with an increase of 29% in the number of job vacancies advertised, according to research from the Robert Walters Asia Jobs Index Q1 2015.

-“The ongoing expansion of shared services centres created a strong demand for accounting and finance professionals, with the number of job advertisements up 29% from 2014,” commented Arthur Wang, Managing Director - China, Robert Walters.
+“The ongoing expansion of shared services centres created a strong demand for accounting and finance professionals, with the number of job advertisements up 29% from 2014,” commented Matthew Bennett, Managing Director - Greater China, Robert Walters.